jamestomasino/blog.tomasino.org/content/post/zombie-survival-kit.md

 backpacker, so this relatively cheap bag from Gossamer Gear is a fantastic fit for me.
 The one pictured is a slightly older model than the link.
 Remember, you may need to carry your emergency gear at some point.
-You can't just rely on the car to get you everwhere.
+You can't just rely on the car to get you everywhere.
 Plan ahead for the un-fun possibilities.

 ### [Minus33 100% Merino Wool Base Layer 703 LightWeight Short Sleeve Crew Neck Top][]